 Including environmental background, areas can give clues to your viewers about the photograph.
 For example, what time of day was the photograph created?
 It is critical to take in the environment.
 Afterward, decide how best to portray it within your photograph.
 Don’t take this step lightly.
 A key consideration would be; Is the best capture a vertical or horizontal orientation for the photograph?
 How can I implement the environment in wildlife photography?

 These are just a handful of the many training considerations that I share with my clients in my workshops and private tours.

-This black rhino in Southern Africa, I have created this photograph from a moderate distance away.
+This is a black rhino in Southern Africa.
+I have captured this photograph from a moderate distance away.

-A cheetah is crossing the saltpan within Etosha National Park: in Namibia, Africa.
+An elegant cheetah crosses the salt pan within Etosha National Park in Namibia, Africa.

 Creative use of environment in a photograph